 A 2016 Grand Finalist of the Metropolitan Opera National Council Auditions, tenor Jonas Hacker regularly receives high praise for his “attractive tenor voice” and ability to convincingly portray characters across genres from Mozart to Glass.
-In the 2017-2018 season, Mr. Hacker makes his Lyric Opera of Chicago debut as Timothy Laughlin in Gregory Spears’ Fellow Travelers and made his Opera San Jose debut in Cinderella, an opera by Alma Deutscher, the fast rising 12-year old British prodigy.
-Hacker opened the season returning to Annapolis Opera as Theodore “Laurie” Lawrence in Little Women, the company with whom he made his professional debut in 2015 as Ferrando in Così fan tutte.
-Mr. Hacker also returned to Washington Concert Opera, where he was heard in the role of Osburgo in Bellini’s La straniera.
-In the summer, Mr. Hacker joins the prestigious Mozart Residency at Festival d’Aix-en-Provence.
+In the 2017-2018 season, Mr. Hacker made his Lyric Opera of Chicago debut as Timothy Laughlin in Gregory Spears’ Fellow Travelers and made his Opera San José debut as the Prince in Cinderella, an opera by Alma Deutscher, the fast rising 12-year old British prodigy.
+Hacker opened the season with Annapolis Opera as Theodore “Laurie” Lawrence in Little Women, the company with whom he made his professional debut in 2015 as Ferrando in Così fan tutte, and also returned to Washington Concert Opera where he was heard in the role of Osburgo in Bellini’s La straniera.
+In the summer, Mr. Hacker joined the prestigious Mozart Residency at Festival d’Aix-en-Provence.

 In the summers of 2016 and 2017, Mr. Hacker was selected as a Filene Young Artist with Wolf Trap Opera where he has been heard in multiple productions.
 In the summer of 2016 he made his debut as Sospiro in the U.S. premiere of Florian Gassmann’s comic opera L’opera seria, sang in the concert From Lute Song to The Beatles with Steven Blier, and was part of the Improper Opera improv troupe.
 In 2017, he sang Bastianello and Lambent in John Musto's Bastianello, Roderick Usher in Philip Glass' The Fall of the House of Usher, and presented a concert entitled Four of a Kind with collaborator Steven Blier.